 This is my first M569 sequence in 4x8 mode.
 Channels 1-3 drive the Living VCO and channel 4 drives the 566 VCO modulated by noise through a resonant low pass gate which is modulated by a sequencer gate.

-While I like this sequencer a lot, I really want to be able to either slave other devices to it or slave it to another device.
-It really needs a Clock In and Clock Out interface.
-I emailed Moon Modular to see if they would help me with a schematic of the clock circuitry but they never replied.
+While I like this sequencer a lot, I really want to be able to slave other devices to it.
+You can use the Shift inputs to slave it to an external clock but it would be nice to have the Clock and Run signals to drive other modules.
 I took my unit apart and there is a separate PCB for the clock generation circuitry with a 14 pin interface.
-I mapped out the pins and I think it would be easy enough to multiplex these signals so they could be driven from an external source.
+I mapped out the pins and it would be easy to buffer these signals.

 Connector top view - key to left